2023 Dubai Tennis Championships – Men's singles

-Daniil Medvedev defeated the defending champion Andrey Rublev in the final, 6–2, 6–2, to win the men's singles tennis title at the 2023 Dubai Tennis Championships.
-It was Medvedev's third ATP Tour title in as many weeks, following championships in Rotterdam and Doha.
-He did not drop a single set en route to the title.
+Daniil Medvedev defeated defending champion Andrey Rublev in the final, 6–2, 6–2 to win the men's singles tennis title at the 2023 Dubai Tennis Championships.
+It was his third ATP Tour title in as many weeks, following titles in Rotterdam and Doha.
+He did not drop a set en route to the title.

 Novak Djokovic and Carlos Alcaraz were in contention for the world No. 1 singles ranking.
-Djokovic retained the top ranking after Alcaraz withdrew from Acapulco, sidelined due to an injury sustained in Rio the previous week.
+Djokovic retained the top ranking after Alcaraz withdrew from Acapulco.
 Medvedev ended Djokovic's 21-match winning streak in the semifinals, which dated back to the 2022 ATP Finals.

-This tournament marked the retirement of former top-50 player Malek Jaziri.
+This tournament marked the final professional appearance of former top-50 player Malek Jaziri.
 He lost in the first round to Alejandro Davidovich Fokina.